1978 Quarter Coin Value (Errors List, “D”, “S” & No Mint Mark Worth)

 Most of the quarters from 1978 were in circulation, so many of them show signs of wear.
 Therefore, only specimens in the mint state attract more attention from collectors.

-The obverse of the 1978 Washington Quarter coin
+The Obverse of the 1978 Quarter

 The Washington quarter obverse features a portrait of the first American President and Founding Father, George Washington.
 His bust sits in the coin center with the profile facing left on display.
 The image is quite simple, aside from the details in the curly hair and a ponytail with a bow tie.